This post was originally published in March 2023. Updated January 2026 to reflect developments from Google and other search engines.

 One of the most important parts of keyword research (in my opinion) is understanding semantic keywords.

-If you have the budget to invest in SEO software, I highly recommend SE Ranking (it’s what I use for all my clients and it’s easily the most affordable).
+If you have the budget to invest in SEO software, I highly recommend SE Ranking (it’s what I use for all my clients and it’s easily the most affordable and the paid version of Also Asked (I have the Lite subscription and it’s ideal for my SEO retainer clients). [note – both of these are affiliate links.
+If you don’t fuck with that, no hard feelings.
+You can just type their names into the browser/search engine of your choice]

 Semantic keywords

-Just shoving “5 star hotel in Brighton” or “integrated LMS and performance software” into every heading or sentence does not a good experience make.
+Just shoving “5 star hotel in Brighton” or “integrated LMS and performance software” into every heading or sentence does not a good user experience make.
+Keyword stuffing is somehow still a very real problem in SEO.

 In fact, it makes a massive pile of wank that Google will penalise and no one will read.
 Lose-lose.